Tips for Dealing with Lazy Coworkers

 Diplomatically tackle them about their behavior.

 The more the issue remains unspoken, the more it will rot.
 Laziness can result in a blazing row that permanently dents the relationship.
-A coworker's lack of initiative may be born out of a lack of clarity regarding deadlines or poor organization skills, which presents a perfect opportunity to demonstrate your leadership skills by coaching them.
+Coworker's lack of initiative may be born out of a lack of clarity regarding deadlines or poor organization skills, which presents a perfect opportunity to demonstrate your leadership skills by coaching them.

 Make a constructive complaint to management.